6esche/pyladies_20200225/README.md

 - Visualizing categorical variables
 - Visualizing/ reporting weighted data

 It is based on my project Trump vs. Clinton, but focusses more on the topic of Survey Data especially how to handle categorical data and ensure representativeness.
 At first I give a small intro and go through the notebook.
-There are two exercises in between to get an instight and better understanding of the data and one in the end.
+There are two exercises in between to get an insight and better understanding of the data and one in the end.